 - Try some Mind-Body Therapies to help manage stress, which worsens menstrual cycle imbalances.

 - Choose low impact exercises during your recovery process.
 Intense exercise programs often worsen breakthrough bleeding and short cycles for women we work with.

 - Eat a Fertility Diet to keep your body nourished as you start rebalancing.

-- Consider a Fertility Cleanse which can help, especially if you have been dealing with short cycles for a long time or have been taking hormonal birth control or fertility drugs.
+- Consider a Fertility Cleanse which can help, especially if you have been dealing with short cycles for a long time or have been taking injectable or implantable hormonal birth control or fertility drugs.